-ABOUT EXPLORATORY ADVANCED RESEARCH
+ABOUT EXPLORATORYADVANCED RESEARCH

 Exploratory advanced research focuses on longer term, higher risk research with a high payoff potential.
-It matches opportunities from discoveries in science and technology with the needs of specific industries.
+It matches opportunities from discoveries in science and technology with the needs of highway transportation.

-The uncertainties in the research approach and outcomes challenge organizations and researchers to be innovative problemsolvers, which can lead to new research techniques, instruments, and processes that can be of value to future advanced or applied research projects.
+Organizations and researchers can face uncertainties in research approach and outcomes.
+Those challenges can lead to innovative problemsolving and new research techniques, instruments, and processes that can be of value to future advanced or applied research projects.